norma13115/aisd-wde-4-Intermediate-flexbox/README.md

-# WDE04 Intermediate Flexbox
+# Intermediate Flexbox

 ![Screenshot of the project](assets/images/example.png)

-## Description
+## Description 📄
-This assignment will cover how to create a responsive website using Flexbox.
+This assignment we will work together to cover how to create a responsive website using Flexbox.
 You will build a simple webpage that includes a navigation bar, a main section, and a footer.
 The website will be responsive, meaning it will look good on devices of all sizes.

-## Project Structure
+## Expected Project Structure 🏗️

 ```
 responsive_flexbox_website